neo-mohlomi/KNN-classification-model/README.md

 ##Customer Purchase Prediction using K-Nearest Neighbors (KNN)
 ##  Project Overview
 In this project I  apply the K-Nearest Neighbors algorithm to predict whether a customer will purchase a car based on features such as age and salary.
-My aim is to explore how instance-based learning methods like KNN can be used for customer segmentation and targeted marketing.
+My aim is to explore how instance-based learning methods like KNN can be used for customer segmentation and targeted marketing.Additionally I want to compare the results to the results I obtained using the Logistic Regression
 ##  Problem Statement
 Businesses want to identify customers who are more likely to purchase their products in order to improve marketing efficiency and increase sales.
 ##  Approach